 \subsection{Structure of the paper}

-This paper emphasizes the differences between the offset and ratio regression approaches in modelling contract loss costs using the Tweedie distribution, rather than focusing on the number of claims.
-Section \ref{rap.twee} introduces the notation and model assumptions, detailing the key properties of the Tweedie distribution and the parameter inference methods employed.
-Section \ref{ofwe.twee} explains the offset and ratio approaches, as well as the link between them.
+This paper emphasizes the differences between the offset and ratio regression approaches in modeling contract loss costs using the {Tweedie distribution}, rather than focusing on claim frequency.
+Section~\ref{rap.twee} introduces the notation and model assumptions, detailing key properties of the Tweedie distribution and the parameter inference methods used.
+It also provides the technical framework required to establish the equivalence results and the asymptotic comparisons developed in the remainder of the paper.
+Section~\ref{ofwe.twee} then explains the offset and ratio approaches, as well as the link between them.
 We show that both approaches can be viewed as weighted regressions, where only the form of the weight differentiates the approaches.
-An analysis of asymptotic expectations, stochastic dominance, and the gap between aggregate loss costs and estimated premiums using simulated data is presented in Section \ref{balance.Twee}.
-In Section \ref{ap.num}, an empirical illustration of both approaches is provided, based on a sample of automobile insurance data from a Canadian insurer.
-The last section concludes.
+Section~\ref{balance.Twee} presents an analysis of the consistency of the parameter vector estimators for both approaches, demonstrates the asymptotic efficiency of the offset-approach parameter vector estimator, and examines the gap between observed aggregate loss costs and the sum of estimated premiums based on simulated data.
+In Section~\ref{ap.num}, we provide an empirical illustration of both approaches using a sample of automobile insurance data from a Canadian insurer.
+Finally, Section~\ref{concl} concludes the paper.